SomeCodingCoolGuy/Henry-Stickmin-Guide/README.md

-This is a walkthrough/cheat sheet to Henry Stickmin.
-The cheat sheets are issues.
+# Henry Stickmin Guide
+This is a guide to the game where failing is more awesome than suceeding.
+Go to the Wiki for the Walkthroughs.
+*Note: Please do not pull request or merge this.*